 This massive, architecturally stunning three-storey library features a whole ground floor dedicated to children.

-There’s a huge collection of picture books and chapter books as well as cosy reading nooks set into the walls, bean bags and dress up and games to play.
+Thereโs a huge collection of picture books and chapter books as well as cosy reading nooks set into the walls, bean bags as well as dress ups and games to play.

 Bunjil Place, 2 Patrick Northeast Drive, Narre Warren